uhop/stream-json/README.md

 ## Credits

-The test file `tests/sample.json` is copied as is from an open source project [json-simple](https://code.google.com/p/json-simple/) under Apache License 2.0.
+The test file `tests/sample.json.gz` is copied as is from an open source project [json-simple](https://code.google.com/p/json-simple/) under Apache License 2.0 and compressed with gzip.

 ## Apendix A: tokens